 A certificate-based signature, like a conventional handwritten signature, identifies the person signing a document.
 Unlike a handwritten signature, a certificate-based signature is difficult to forge because it contains encrypted information that is unique to the signer.
-It can be easily verified and informs recipients whether the document was modified after the signer initially signed the document.
+It can be easily verified and informs recipients whether the document was modified after the signer initially signed it.

-To sign a document with a certificate-based signature, you must obtain a digital ID or create a self-signed digital ID in Acrobat or Adobe Reader.
-The digital ID contains a private key and a certificate with a public key and more.
+To sign a document with a certificate-based signature, you must obtain a digital ID or create a self-signed digital ID in Acrobat or Acrobat Reader.
+The digital ID contains a private key and a certificate with a public key, and more.
 The private key is used to create the certificate-based signature.
 The certificate is a credential that is automatically applied to the signed document.
 The signature is verified when recipients open the document.

-Signatures made with the Certify or Sign With Certificate options comply with data protection standards specified by the European Telecommunications Standards Institute (ETSI).
+Signatures made with the Certify or Digitally sign options comply with data protection standards specified by the European Telecommunications Standards Institute (ETSI).
 In addition, both signature types comply with the PDF Advanced Electronic Signature (PAdES) standard.
-Acrobat and Reader provide an option to change the default signing format to a CAdES format.
+Acrobat and Acrobat Reader provide an option to change the default signing format to a CAdES format.
 This option is compliant with Part 3 of the PAdES standard.
 The timestamp capability and native support for long-term validation of signatures (introduced in Acrobat 9.1) is in compliance with Part 4 of the PAdES standard.
 The default signing format, when set up accordingly, is compliant with Part 2 of the PAdES standard.
 You can change the default signing method or format, in the Signatures panel of the Preferences dialog box.
 Under Creation & Appearance, click More.